ScottLogic/blog/_posts/2017-03-01-cassandra-vs-mariadb.md

 title: Cassandra vs. MariaDB
 date: 2017-03-01 00:00:00 Z
 categories:
-- dogle
 - Data Engineering
 author: dogle
 contributors:
 - lcollingwood
 summary: We've been comparing Cassandra and MariaDB in single node setups, exploring the issues of each in terms of performance and ease of use from a development perspective.
 In this article we explore the issues at play in such a setup such as the differences in queries, speed of response and the features that seperate these two technologies.
 layout: default_post
 ---